SCCapstone/DKMS/README.md

 # Testing

-The unit tests use the regexep '*.ct.tsx'
+The unit tests use the regex `**/*.test.{ts,tsx}`.
-The beavior tests are in '/cypress/e2e'.
+The beavior tests are located in `/cypress/e2e` and use the regex `**/*.spec.{ts,tsx}`.

 ## Testing Technology

 Make sure to run 'yarn install' before testing.

 ## Running Tests

 In one terminal run the application using 'yarn dev'.
 Then in a second terminal run the tests using 'yarn test'.
 A window will pop up prompting you to choose E2E testing (behavior) or component testing (unit).
 Once one is picked, those tests will run.

 # Authors